 There is evidence that children inherit their microbiome from their

 mother.
 If a mother has an imbalance of gut bacteria (dysbiosis), she will pass the imbalance onto her child.
 This developmental dysbiosis leaves the offspring’s immune system poorly prepared to fight off infections and predisposes the child to autoimmune and allergic diseases.

-It’s a well known fact by most people that mothers need to get adequate amounts of folate (or vitamin B9) in their diet in order to prevent miscarriages and birth defects, but we are now finding out that even the father’s diet plays a role in his child’s future health.
+It’s a well known fact by most people that mothers need to get adequate amounts of folate (or vitamin B9) in their diet in order to support a healthy pregnancy, but we are now finding out that even the father’s diet plays a role in his child’s future health.
 A research study led by Sarah Kimmins at McGill University in Montreal showed that the father’s folate levels may be just as important to the development and health of their offspring as are those of the mother.